SBit-Project/sbit.dev/docs/SBit-Core/Building/build-osx.md

 ---
 title: macOS Build guide
-description: Some notes on how to build SBit Core in macOS.
+description: Some notes on how to build Sbit Core in macOS.
 keywords: [sbit, bitcoin, blockchain, ethereum]
 sidebar_position: 5
 ---